 It was The Daring Bakers group that encouraged me to make my first panna cotta years ago.
-I had never eaten this Italian dessert, which translates to cooked cream, till I created my own.
+I had never eaten this Italian dessert, which translates to cooked cream, until I created my own.

-Inspired by an Italian Meal in New Zealand
+Italian Dessert in New Zealand

 Our family took a holiday to New Zealand over Nick’s college break.
 One of our favorite meals was at a tiny, family-owned restaurant in Rotorua called Leonardo’s.
 We stuffed ourselves silly with bruschetta, lamb, and pasta.